Player Profile: Derek Forbort

 Forbort made his NHL Debut with the Los Angeles Kings on October 16, 2015, against the Minnesota Wild in a 2-1 victory in Minnesota, where the 2010 Draft was held.
 The big blue liner played 11:33 of ice time (20 shifts) and had one shot on net.
 Forbort played 14 NHL games that season with one goal and one assist.
 The left-shot defenseman played 268 games with the Kings until signing a one-year deal as an unrestricted free agent with the Winnipeg Jets in October 2020.
 In 56 games with Winnipeg, Forbort registered two goals, ten assists, and one goal in eight postseason games.

 The Boston Bruins signed Forbort to a three-year, $9 million contract on July 28, 2021.
 Forbort has been a top penalty-killing defender and a solid stay-at-home defenseman.
-In 128 total games with Boston, Forbort has nine goals and 17 assists, and a plus-17 rating.
-This season, Forbort has five goals and seven assists, and a plus-15.
-Derek Forbort will be an unrestricted free agent at the end of the 2023-24 season.
+In 165 total games with Boston, Forbort has nine goals, 21 assists, and a plus-22 rating.
+During the 2023-24 season, Forbort had zero goals, four assists, and a plus-8 in only 35 games as he missed significant time due to injury.
+Derek Forbort is currently an unrestricted free agent and will be testing the open market.

 2 thoughts on “Player Profile: Derek Forbort